50 Best cds of 2020 until now

 – Release day: April 10, 2020

-“Song for Our Daughter” is Laura Marling’s ode to a fictional little girl taking care of sensations of wonderful unhappiness as well as the will to come to be a far better individual.
+“Song for Our Daughter” is Laura Marling’s ode to a fictional little girl managing sensations of terrific despair and also the will to end up being a much better individual.
 This is the 7th cd by the British music musician.

 # 8. ‘Shortly After Takeoff’ by BC Camplight